Ativan vs Xanax. Which is Better, Stronger & Most Effective for Anxiety?

 The cumulative effects of Ativan use or abuse can cause health problems.
 It can have an impact on a person’s memory.
 Ativan can be habit-forming, so using it as long-term treatment isn’t advised.
 Ativan is one of the more challenging benzodiazepines to withdraw from.

 Taking it for long periods is especially risky, potentially causing addiction.
 Those with alcohol or substance abuse problems should not be prescribed Ativan.
 It can cause serious health problems, which include falling into a coma or death.
 People taking Ativan for long periods say it gets less effective over time.
-This can cause people to abuse the drug to obtain benefits.
+Causing people to abuse the drug to obtain its continued benefits with an ever larger dose needed for the same effects.

 Ativan comes with side effects such as: